vasuvuppala/cig/README.md

 1.  alg: this directory contains the algorithms
 2.  gui: this directory contains the web-based app and restful service

+## Build

+1. CiG uses maven.
+In the root directory, run 'mvn package'
+2. The war file will be generated in gui/target
+3. Deploy the war file on a Java EE server (Glassfish, Wildfly etc)

 ## Contributing

 1. Fork it!